lzhu1992/final-project/README.md

         the x of 5-10x=y can be solved as: x=(y-5)/(-10);
         Solve(25+10x+x^2=0), x=-5;
 3. Solve sin and cos.
-4. Solve differential and integral equation.
+4. Solve polynomial differential and integral equation.